Treatment Options / by Arista Recovery Staff

 Leveraging Telehealth and Community Resources

-After completing inpatient drug treatment, many individuals benefit from connecting with telehealth services and local community networks that extend the support of residential care into daily living.
-Virtual therapy enables ongoing contact with recovery professionals regardless of distance or transportation barriers, meeting clients where life's realities would otherwise disrupt progress.
+After completing inpatient treatment, connecting with telehealth services and local community networks extends support into daily living.
+Virtual therapy enables ongoing contact with recovery professionals regardless of distance.
+Peer-led online groups and community resources like recovery coaching, job training, and housing assistance offer real-world reinforcement.

 Setting Goals and Benchmarks for Progress

-Clinicians regularly recommend breaking recovery into achievable steps: track progress on physical health, emotional regulation, and relationships alongside sobriety milestones.
-Using simple tools—like mood charts or weekly checklists—helps identify setbacks early.
+Lasting recovery stands on daily actions and clear, measurable goals.
+It's helpful to break recovery into achievable steps, tracking progress on physical health, emotional regulation, and relationships alongside sobriety milestones.
+Using simple tools like mood charts or weekly checklists helps identify setbacks early.

 Tracking Abstinence, Mental Health, and Engagement

-Digital platforms now enable real-time recording of cravings, sleep quality, and stress—connecting individuals and providers more closely.
-Structured reviews using standardized tools like the PHQ-9 or GAD-7 help measure progress in managing depression or anxiety, which often co-occur with addiction.
+Consistent tracking is crucial for real recovery gains.
+Practitioners recommend daily logging of sober days, participation in therapy, and mental health symptoms.
+Digital platforms can enable real-time recording of cravings, sleep quality, and stress.
+Structured reviews using standardized tools like the PHQ-9 (for depression) or GAD-7 (for anxiety) help measure progress in managing co-occurring conditions.

 Using Data to Adjust Your Recovery Plan